Configure an Authorization Code Grant

 For example, the value passed in the

-redirect_uri parameter for authorization code grant might look like this:
+redirect_uri parameter for an authorization code grant might look like this:

 As noted in the authorization URI requirements, your authorization URI redirects the user to the

 code in the URL query string.
 For example:

 After you configure account linking, you can test the account linking flow.
 Use the Alexa app to enable your skill and start the account linking process.
 Verify that you can log in to the service and then return to the Alexa app.

 To finish implementing account linking, you need to update your skill code to check for the access token on incoming requests and take appropriate actions.
 For details, see: